King1Pin/Ineuron_Python_Assignmets/Python mega assignment Questions.md

 ```
 numbers = [12, 75, 150, 180, 145, 525, 50]
 ```
+Ans 25.
+Please find the program below.

+numbers = [12, 75, 150, 180, 145, 525, 50]

+for num in numbers:
+    if num % 5 == 0:
+        if num > 150:
+            continue
+        print(num)
+    if num > 500:
+        break

 Q26.
 What is a string?
 How can we declare string in Python?
+Ans 26.
+A string is a data structure in Python that represents a sequence of characters.
+It is an immutable data type, meaning that once you have created a string, you cannot change it.

+We can declare a string by adding the text within single quotes as given below.
+String1 = 'Welcome to the Geeks World'

 Q27.
 How can we access the string using its index?
+Ans 27.
+We can access the string using the both positive index and negative index.
+As per below example the myStr has length 6.
+The positive index for this string will start from 0 and end at 5 here 0 is the first element and 5 is the last element.
+The negative index will start from -1 and go till -6 here -1 is the index of the last element and -6 represents the first character within the string.

+myStr = 'Python'
+print(myStr[0])
+print(myStr[5])
+print(myStr[-1])
+print(myStr[-6])

+Output
+P
+n
+n
+P

 Q28.
 Write a code to get the desired output of the following
 ```
 string = "Big Data iNeuron"
 desired_output = "iNeuron"
 ```
+Ans 28.

+myStr = 'Big Data iNeuron'
+print(myStr[9:16])

 Q29.
 Write a code to get the desired output of the following
 ```
 string = "Big Data iNeuron"
 desired_output = "norueNi"
 ```
+Ans29.

+def revStr (inpStr):
+    inpStr = inpStr[::-1]
+    return inpStr

+myStr = "Big Data iNeuron"
+print (revStr(myStr[9:16]))

 Q30.
 Resverse the string given in the above question.
+Ans 30.

+def revStr (inpStr):
+    inpStr = inpStr[::-1]
+    return inpStr

+myStr = "Big Data iNeuron"
+print (revStr(myStr))

 Q31.
 How can you delete entire string at once?
+Ans 31.
+In Python we can use "del" keyword to delete an entire string.

+myStr = "Hello World"
+print(myStr)
+del myStr
+print(myStr)

+Output
+Hello World
+Traceback (most recent call last):
+  File "<string>", line 4, in <module>
+ERROR!
+NameError: name 'myStr' is not defined

 Q32.
 What is escape sequence?
+Ans 32.
+An escape sequence is combination of two characters which acts as a special characters.
+An escape sequence starts with \ and is followed by another character.
+To print double quotes with in a string we use \" escape sequence.

 Q33.
 How can you print the below string?
 ```
 'iNeuron's Big Data Course'
 ```
+Ans 33. print("\'iNeuron\' Big Data Course")

 Q34.
 What is a list in Python?
+Ans 34.
+Lists in Python are used to store multiple items in a single variable.
+The data inside the list are called items and the item values can be changed in a list.

 Q35.
 How can you create a list in Python?
+Ans 35.
+Lists are created using square brackets, and the items are added in a comma seperated list.

+myList = ["First", "Apple","Cat"]
+print(myList)

+List can also be created using the list constructor.

+myList = list(("First","Apple","Cat"))
+print(myList)

 Q36.
 How can we access the elements in a list?
+Ans 36.
+The items inside a list can be accessed using the index which starts from 0 and the last element is one less than the total items in the list.

+myList = ["First", "Apple","Cat"]
+print("First Item In List = "+myList[0])
+print("Last Item In List = "+myList[2])

 Q37.
 Write a code to access the word "iNeuron" from the given list.
 ```
 lst = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]
 ```
+Ans 37. print(lst[4][2])

 Q38.
 Take a list as an input from the user and find the length of the list.
+Ans 38.

+myList = []
+listLen = int(input("Enter the length of the list "))
+print("Please enter the elements in the List") for i in range (0,listLen) :
+    item = input()
+    myList.append(item)
+print(myList)

 Q39.
 Add the word "Big" in the 3rd index of the given list.
 ```